How to prepare your decking for winter

 2. Trim and tidy foliage around and over your decking

-Now is the time to trim and tidy those overhanging trees and plants, which could drop leaves on to your newly cleaned composite deck boards.
+Now is the time to trim and tidy those overhanging trees and plants, which could drop leaves on to your newly cleaned composite decking boards.
 By tidying your garden now, you’ll help prevent as much debris landing on your decking and accumulating over the cold winter months as possible.